 This is a measure of the percentage of long-term stay residents who are exhibiting symptoms of depression.
 Many believe this is a measure of resident quality of life.

 This is the percent of patients that were administered the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and taking a bath.
+This is the percent of patients who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile